 1921(16th of Sivan, 5681): “Dr. Morris Jastrow, Jr.,” one of the world’s foremost authorities on Semitic languages and a “Professor of Semitic Languages at the University of Pennsylvania since 1893 died suddenly today of heart disease at the home of his brother-in-law, F.H.
 Bachman, in Jenkintown, a suburb” of Philadelphia.
 The sixty year old academic had not shown any signs of illness.
 A native of Warsaw, Jastow graduated from Penn in 1881 and earned a Ph.D. from Leipzig University in 1884.
 Besides his work with Semitic languages, Jastrow had written extensively about “religion, education and Near Eastern politics.
 He edited the Semitic department of the International Encyclopedia…and was a delegate to the last three European Congresses of Orientalists.
 Among “his more important works were ‘Religion of the Babylonians and Assyrians,’ ‘The Study of Religion,’ ‘Hebrew and Babylonian Traditions,’ and ‘Zionism and the Future of Palestine.’”

-1921: Birthdate of producer/director Joseph Papp.
-Born Joseph Papirofsky in Brooklyn, Papp is best known for his Shakespeare in the Park.
+1921: In Brooklyn, “Yetta (née Miritch), a seamstress, and Samuel Papirofsky, a trunkmaker” gave birth to Joseph Papirofsky, who gained fame as Joseph Papp, the producer/director best known for his Shakespeare in the Park.
 “Aside from his incredible creative talents which forever revolutionized the Broadway theatre, he immersed himself in doing acts of good deeds especially when the care and welfare of children were concerned.
 During his trips to Russia he saw firsthand the desperate conditions facing the handicapped, orphaned and neglected children in the Ukraine, which numbers in the thousands.
 It was then that he dedicated himself to do whatever he could to enhance the lives of these children caught in the midst of economic and political turmoil.
 His untimely passing came before he was able to fulfill his dream.
 Tzivos Hashem, with Gail Papp's blessing, has vowed to continue Joe's dream.
 Thanks to the successful Tzivos Hashem sponsored "Joseph Papp Children's Humanitarian Fund" Dinners, thousands of Ukrainian homeless, deprived and starving children are being given a second chance at life.”

 1922: In Paris, the body of Louis Stern, the President of Stern Brothers, was taken from Claridge’s Hotel to the mortuary where it will remain until a decision is made up where the burial will take place.
 The seventy-five year old Stern had gone abroad with his daughter Beatrice and her husband to recuperate following surgery that had taken place in May.
 He was also planning on visiting his daughter Baroness Leo de Grafferies and his grandchildren during the trip.